 I recently had a chance to take a small step in this area.
 Brother #2 hurt Brother #3 because Brother #3 was tormenting Brother #4 (are you still with me?).
 There were tears and hurt feelings.
 Instead of rushing in with a rebuke, I took a deep breath and thought about how to communicate with Brother #2 using respect-talk.

-When we start to unpack how critical respect is to boys, we see so many aspects of their lives are impacted.
-Eggerichs goes into a lot of detail on how to communicate respect to our growing men in these six areas.
-We can say, “I respect your desire….
+So many aspect of our boys’ lives are impacted by respect.
+Eggerichs explains how to communicate respect to our growing men in these six areas.
+We can say, “I respect your desire to…”

-- to be strong and to lead and make decisions
+- be strong and to lead and make decisions

 This one section in the book was worth its weight in gold.

-If a Mom has conflict with a daughter, she tends to understand that they need to talk things through until they reach an apology and a resolution.
-As Eggerichs says, “Women feel comfortable in the ocean of emotion.” (p.
-23) Yet a Mom can approach her son to talk about a conflict and he immediately goes into self-preservation mode, “steeling himself against the provocation.” (p.
-23)
+Daughters tend to understand that they need to talk things through until they reach an apology and a resolution.
+Yet when a Mom approaches her son to talk about a conflict, he may go into self-preservation mode.

 Did you catch that?
 Even a casual comment like, “Hey buddy, we need to talk later” triggers a son to feel attacked and start building up his defenses.

-BUT good news!
-Simple changes in our wording can help prevent a son’s pulling away when there is a conflict.
 For example, we can say, “I am not trying to disrespect you.
 My goal is to honour you, not dishonour you….My goal is not to put you down.
-That would be disrespectful….I am only trying to address the issue, not attack you as a person.” (p.
-24)
+That would be disrespectful….I am only trying to address the issue, not attack you as a person.

-I decided to put it to the test.
-One of my boys was getting a bit lippy and I could see from his body language, he was gearing up for an argument.
-In a calm voice I said, “Look.
+One of my boys was getting a bit lippy and I could see he was gearing up for an argument.
+I calmly said, “Look.
 I am speaking to you respectfully and I need you to do the same for me.”
 I wish I had a video to prove how well this worked.
-These words broke through his anger instantly.
+These words instantly broke through his anger.
 His shoulders relaxed and his whole demeanour changed as he calmly said, “Alright.”